sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/shuhadaku-of-uriel.md

 ## Ravaging Flame

-[SP: 0][CD: 25s] A mighty slash dealing 100% + 900%/1600%/2500% ATK of Fire DMG at 0/1/2 charge(s) respectively and igniting enemies to further deal 50 Fire DMG per 0.5s for 3/5/9 seconds at 0/1/2 charge(s) respectively.
+[SP 소모: 0][재사용 대기 시간: 25초] A mighty slash dealing 100% + 900%/1600%/2500% ATK of Fire DMG at 0/1/2 charge(s) respectively and igniting enemies to further deal 50 Fire DMG per 0.5s for 3/5/9 seconds at 0/1/2 charge(s) respectively.
 Wield loses 8% of current HP per second for 5s after casting weapon active (will not cause death).
 Weapon active unusable below 10% HP.
 Weapon has 1 initial charge and gains 1 charge when at least 25 SP is consumed in one action.
 When cast at 2 charges, weapon active can be cast again in 2s to deal 2400.0% ATK of Fire DMG.
 For 45s after, wielder deals 80% less Total DMG, loses 20 SP per second, and cannot use weapon active again.

 ## Solar Flare